-Method: General chemistry samples for the analysis of the set of constituents shown in Table 23 shall be collected from all UARP reservoirs and riverine locations, dam release points from reservoirs, and representative sites along all bypassed stream reaches greater than one mile in length.
+Water chemistry samples shall be collected and analyzed for the set of constituents shown in Table 23.
+Water samples shall be collected from all UARP reservoirs and riverine locations, dam release points from reservoirs, and representative sites along all bypassed stream reaches27 greater than one mile in length.
 Reservoir samples shall be collected at the surface and near the bottom at multiple, representative locations within each impoundment.
 Secchi disk measurements shall be collected at Loon Lake, Ice House Reservoir, Union Valley Reservoir, and Slab Creek Reservoir.